Mmm Mmm Mmm Mmm: Retrospective reception

 Although highly successful when it was released, "Mmm Mmm Mmm Mmm" has since been frequently included on lists of bad songs.
 The song was number 15 on VH1's 50 Most Awesomely Bad Songs Ever, named by Rolling Stone as the "15th Most Annoying Song", and ranked at number 31 on Blender's list of the "50 Worst Songs Ever".
 The Huffington Post Canada ranked this song at number 29 on its list of "50 Worst Canadian Songs Ever".
 Contrasting, VH1 named "Mmm Mmm Mmm Mmm" as the 31st greatest one-hit wonder of the 1990s in 2011.

 In a 1994 essay in which he makes the case that modern life is better than life in the past, humorist P.J.
 O'Rourke writes, "Even the bad things are better than they used to be.
 Bad music, for instance, has gotten much briefer.
 Wagner's Ring Cycle takes four days to perform while 'Mmm Mmm Mmm Mmm' by the Crash Test Dummies lasts little more than three minutes."

-In 1994, "Weird Al" Yankovic parodied the song as the lead-off single for his compilation box set Permanent Record: Al in the Box after his record label insisted he record a new song to promote it.
-The parody, titled "Headline News", combined the music of the original song with new lyrics about three popular news stories from the preceding months.
-He also produced and starred in a nearly frame-for-frame parody of the original song's music video, featuring several celebrities playing the parts of those referred to in the lyrics.

-In The Venture Bros., the Pirate Captain plays a rendition of the song, calling it "an old pirate dirge", at Jonas Venture Jr.'s funeral, to Rusty's annoyance.

 Chart performance

 Outside their home country of Canada, the single became the band's most successful song, reaching number four in the United States and number two in the United Kingdom—the group's biggest hit in both countries.
-It also reached number one on the Modern Rock Chart in the United States and in Australia, Belgium, Denmark, Germany, Iceland, Norway, and Sweden.

-While the Crash Test Dummies had six singles reach the Canadian top ten, "Mmm Mmm Mmm Mmm" was not one of them, instead stalling at number 14.
+It also reached number one on the Modern Rock Chart in the United States and in Australia, Belgium, Denmark, Germany, Iceland, Lithuania, Norway, and Sweden.
+While the Crash Test Dummies had six singles reach the Canadian top 10, "Mmm Mmm Mmm Mmm" was not one of them, instead stalling at number 14.